Lucy Winkett remembers the General Synod making the decision to ordain women priests. It was 28 years ago today

 I was watching it all on TV at the Birmingham theological college where I was training to be a deacon.
 The vote had been expected to go the other way and so my generation were half-resigned to doing what we could until we were allowed to do more.
 Allowed to be more.

-None of us who witnessed the vote could have imagined how things would unfold over the next twenty-five years.
-But here we are in 2019, with two women diocesan bishops sitting in the House of Lords, a brace of suffragan bishops and a whole host of archdeacons, deans, canons and incumbents, all getting on with it in situations as varied as Saxon churches in Northumberland, inner-city projects in Manchester, hospices, prisons, housing estates and palaces.
+None of us who witnessed the vote could have imagined how things would unfold over the next twenty-eight years.
+But here we are in 2020, with two women diocesan bishops sitting in the House of Lords, a brace of suffragan bishops and a whole host of archdeacons, deans, canons and incumbents, all getting on with it in situations as varied as Saxon churches in Northumberland, inner-city projects in Manchester, hospices, prisons, housing estates and palaces.
 Just getting on with the day-to-day life of being a priest alongside men.
 The intervening years have been exhilarating, bruising, confusing and fulfilling.

 I have been ordained for twenty-two years.
 I learned, especially in the early days, that the very sight of a women in a dog collar could send some people into a bit of a spin.